Key Takeaways

 By recognizing these signs, you can understand your value and potential at work.
 These signs point to the fact that you excel at your job.

 This article is not about patting yourself on the back.
-It’s about taking a moment to appreciate your efforts and positive workplace impact.
+It’s about taking a moment to appreciate your efforts and positive impact on the workplace.

 Remember that excellence at work isn’t a destination.
 It is an ongoing journey of personal growth and self-improvement.